-Cast Fill: Minimum fill on the medial arch of the positive cast so .....
+Cast Fill: Minimum fill on the medial arch of the positive cast so that the orthosis conforms close to the arch of the foot.

 Rearfoot Post: A rearfoot post will stabilize the orthosis in the shoe and help prevent excessive STJ pronation.